Pyshou/MD-FEP_parallel_Q5/3_get_lig_ff_params/README.md

 # Get OPLS ligand force field parameters

 For each FEP, you will need the force field parameters of both the MD topology's ligand (usually the biggest) and of the one to compare it to.
+Prepare a force field folder for each compound of an MD/FEP transformation.
+You can preliminarily build and save a MOL2 file for your ligands using Chimera's Structure Editing Builder Tool ideally starting from a template structure (very convenient).

+PS.
 I would advice to run a few relevant retrospective predictions to calibrate your MD/FEP protocol first (i.e. protonation states in the binding site, sphere size, simulation time..) and see if it allows to reproduce experimental binding affinities.

 ## **Option 1.
 Using hetgrp_ffgen (still accessible on Tetralith, at least on Pierre's account)**